gpustack/gpustack/docs/architecture.md

 ### SQL Database

 The GPUStack server connects to a SQL database as the datastore.
-Currently, GPUStack uses SQLite.
-Stay tuned for support for external databases like PostgreSQL in upcoming releases.
+GPUStack uses SQLite by default, but you can configure it to use an external PostgreSQL as well.

 ### Inference Server